-Just think… how hard it is to change our own, individual behaviour no matter how keen we are to do so – all those broken diets, short-lived exercise programs and failed attempts to give up smoking.
-Getting hundreds or thousands of employees to change their behaviour in the way we want is a difficult business and what is effectively the business of change management.
+Just think, how hard it is to change our own, individual behaviour no matter how keen we are to do so – all those broken diets, short-lived exercise programs and failed attempts to give up smoking.
+Getting hundreds or thousands of employees to deliver change in the way we want is a difficult business and what is effectively the business of change management.

 In the past decade, change managers have established and gained recognition for their profession.
 Ironically, having established the methodologies and approaches, change managers are now facing a future that will require an unprecedented, game-changing shift in the way we think about and deliver change in organisations.

 For change managers, it is a case of ‘change manager change thyself’.
 We need to start thinking beyond the boundaries of our operating sphere and step bravely out of our comfort zone and away from our familiar toolkits to stay engaged and relevant to the changes happening in our organisations.

 For project managers, this means re-thinking what you think you know about change management and adapting how you work with and leverage change management in your projects.